Purl Stitch: Continental Style

 Whether you are working in Continental or American style, the purl stitch has the same rules of formation:

-- Working yarn goes in front of the needle
+Working yarn goes in front of the needles

-- Right needle inserts from right to left through front leg of stitch
+Right needle is inserted into the first stitch on the left needle from right to left through front leg of stitch

-- Yarn goes from right to left between the needles
+Working yarn goes from right to left, top to bottom between the needles